Charlene Pérez Santos

 My journey to where I am today:

-I’ve always wanted to expand my knowledge of marine mammals, which led me to pursue a NOAA IN-FISH internship.
-During this experience, I worked on a seafood marketing survey in relation to North-Atlantic right whales and lobster fishing.
-The connections I made through NOAA helped guide me toward further opportunities, like the NOAA Living Marine Resources Cooperative Science Center (LMRCSC) Fellowship, which currently supports my master's research.
+I’ve always wanted to expand my knowledge of marine mammals, which first led me to pursue a NOAA IN-FISH internship.
+During that experience, I supported a seafood marketing survey connected to North Atlantic right whales and lobster fishing, and the relationships I built through NOAA helped guide me toward additional opportunities—ultimately leading to the NOAA Living Marine Resources Cooperative Science Center (LMRCSC) Fellowship, which supported my graduate research.

 🌎️